Eclipse Deep Dive - What, Why, Where, When

 They are very cheap.
 In fact, they are made with cardboard.
 Though they may seem too cheap to be safe or effective, their special film is vital to keeping your eyes safe.

-The Mizzou Store is selling eclipse glasses for $1.
+The Mizzou Store is selling eclipse glasses for $1 with some of the proceeds going to the Astronomy program at MU.

 Watch the science behind the total solar eclipse in a 3D visual: